 A homecoming.
 A picnic.
 A party.
 A leavetaking.

 It’s an uncertain time.
 Change is coming, you can sniff it in the air.

-A family returns to a home that’s seen better days – but it still has its orchard.
+A matriarch returns to a home that’s seen better days – but it still has its orchard.
 Precious, beautiful, but…in the way.